OULibraries/drupal-8-docker-dev/README.md

 $ docker-compose -f docker-compose.vanilla.yml up -d --build
 ```

-You will also need to go back through the intial setup, see the [Initial Setup](#initial-setup)
+Keep in mind that you will need to go back through the intitial setup following
-section for more details.

-## Using the Drupal Development Environment for an Exisiting Site

-TODO
+the deployment of a fresh environment.